nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The HOG feature of the image captures the gradient flow of the object.
 It represents a very distinctive signature of the car objects that we want to identify.
 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of five of each of the `vehicle` and `non-vehicle` classes:

 ![cars][img1]
 ![notcars][img2]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 After experimenting with different color spaces ('RGB', 'GRAY', 'YUV', 'LUV', and 'YCrCb').
 It is observed that the 'YCrCb' color space gives the best validation accuracy.
 In the YCrCb colorspace, Y is the luminance information, Cb is the blue component, Cr is the red component.
-Some features of the training images in the 'YCrCb' color space is visualized as follows.
+Some features of the training images in the 'YCrCb' color space are visualized as follows.
+(Note first two are not cars, last two are cars.)

 ![hog1][img8]
 ![hog2][img9]